 Architect: DLR Group, Inc.

-The Verizon Wireless Amphitheatre at Encore Park is a 7,000 seat outdoor venue hosting a variety of performances including headline concert tours, orchestral performances, and other types of theatrical productions.
+A 7,000 seat outdoor venue hosting a variety of performances including headline concert tours, orchestral performances, and other types of theatrical productions.
 The covered area includes 4,750 fixed, stadium style seats, 46 box suites, and 2,058 removable seats.
 An additional 5,000 patrons can be seated outside on a lawn area surrounded by two plazas.
-Each plaza has a large food preparation building and seven food and beverage kiosks.

 Architect: EYP Architecture and Engineering, PC